 In a very short time there will be another scary inflammatory controversial Internet blast of something that is regarded as fact that will be simply opinion or more likely BS.
 The news media thrives on this and apparently so do human beings because we gobble up sound bites as fact like they were candy – feeding people’s need for emotional stimulation of ANY kind, especially fear.
 I guess it sells more products.

 Speaking of products if you’ve taken this much time out of your sound bite schedule and read this far you probably know I make, take and sell fish oil.
 I have done so for well over a decade.

 If you feel that I am yet another charlatan who is lying cheating and stealing from you by providing biased and wrong information, then you probably believe the conclusions of the NCI study that high Omega 6’s are good and high Omega 3’a are bad.
 And you’ll probably want to know that you are “safely” ensconced in a highly inflamed state.

-Sign up to my newsletter here to be notified of the teleseminar so you can participate.
+Sign up to my newsletter here to be notified of the seminar so you can participate from home.

 Just remember chances are I will be speaking to you from the afterlife, having been consumed by the prostate cancer that surely must be raging through me this moment as we speak.

 I think the authors do the NCI study have done a gigantic disservice to humanity and to people trying to reduce their risk of cancer.
 I am fairly convinced that it is deliberate grandstanding to get media attention.
 Sadly it has succeeded to a degree at least for the moment.
 It makes me truly worried for the future health of people.